We are sometimes asked: What’s the Difference between Health and Anatomy Credits?

 - Can face the fact that they must eat healthy food…and why

-- Can face the fact that they must get up and move their bodies…and why
+- Also, they can face the fact that they must get up and move their bodies…and why

 - Learn why learning makes them healthier…and how to improve those skills

-- Learn learn to believe good things about themselves…and why that affects their physical and emotional health
+- Have a chance to learn to believe good things about themselves…and why that affects their physical and emotional health

 - Build skills for stress and mood management